BroadbandForum/usp-test/01-messages-and-path-names.md

         }
       ```

-2. Allow the EUT to send a SetResp.
+2. Allow the EUT to send an Error.

 3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT sends a SetResp.
+1. The EUT sends an Error.

-2. The SetResp contains an UpdatedObjectResults element.

-3. The UpdatedObjectResults has an OperationStatus that is an element of type
-    OperationFailure.
-The OperationFailure contains an appropriate error code
+2. The Error contains an appropriate error code and at
-    and at least one UpdatedInstanceFailure element.
-The UpdatedInstanceFailure
+    least one ParamError element.
+The ParamError element contains a
-    has an affected_path with a value of
-    ‘Device.LocalAgent.Subscription.<instance identifier>.’ for the respective
-    failed instance, and a single ParameterError element.
-The ParameterError has
-    a param element that indicates the InvalidParameter parameter, and an
+    `param_path` of 'Device.LocalAgent.Subscription.<instance
-    appropriate error code.
+    identifier of relevant object>.InvalidParameter' and an appropriate error code.

 3. In the GetResp there are no Subscription instances with an
     'InvalidParameter' parameter.